Automotive, Power-Sport and Marine Grade Amplifiers

 Adding or replacing your amplifier?

 Did your car stereo’s amplifier finally bite the dust?
 Do you want to level up on your car stereo game?
 Do you just require an upgrade in sound quality or do you just want some low end funk in your trunk?
-Whatever your reason may be Jackson Tint and Sound can help you pick out the right amplifier and provide you with simply the best professional installation within your budget from top manufacturers like JL Audio, Alpine, and Kicker.
+Whatever your reason may be Jackson Tint and Sound can help you pick out the right amplifier and provide you with simply the best professional installation within your budget.

 Location: Finding a home for your car stereo amplifier can be a challenge.
 A great go to first spot is under a seat but, will the amplifier’s height allow clearance to be mounted there?
 Will you be able to raise it up off the floor a bit to keep it away from moister?
 Will all the wires be safe from moving parts?
 Will the rear passenger’s feet hit the amplifier?
 Finding a location to mount your car or truck amp is not always easy and is not something you want moving around or near water.
 A good amplifier location should be dry, secured, vented and protected.

-RMS power: The RMS power rating of any amp is the continuous power rating that the amplifier is designed to output at a maximum volume rating.
-The RMS rating is one of two numbers to go by when pairing your speakers with an power plant.
+RMS power: The RMS power rating of any car-amp is the continuous power rating that the amplifier is designed to output at a maximum volume rating.
+The RMS rating is one of two numbers to go by when pairing your speakers with a power-plant.
 As an example a speaker with a 100-Watt, or 100W for short, RMS rating should be paired with a 100W RMS amplifier.
 We usually recommend an amplifier to be over powered by 10 – 20% RMS so that the amplifier does not have to work at 100% capacity to get 100% efficiency from your speakers.
 This will keep your amp from overheating during long periods of continuous operation.

 Signal to Noise Ratio or S/N: The measurement of volume in any sound system is noted by the Decibel, or dB for short.
 6dB is perceived by the human ear to be double the volume.
 96dB is essentially twice as loud as 90dB.
 With that said, the S/N ratio of your car stereo amplifier is the measurement of dB’s between the inherent noise produced by the electronics within the amplifier and the level of amplified source volume.
 The S/N rating is by all means a measurement of how quiet that piece of audio gear is.
 It is a measurement of separation.